jinheeyi/workshop_1/README.md

 ## Conclusion(+ further improvement)
 - Furthermore, processing on this workshop, coding a background with popping colourful shapes was quite an achievement and a fun, rewarding challenge.
 It helped me improve both creativity and technical coding skills.
 - For furture improvement, I want to refine animations by cooporating smoother and try new patterns to make the design, personalized and immersive, too.
+And additionally, learn more codes and focus and think what codes are right and wrong too.